9001/copyparty/README.md

 * Android-Chrome: increase "parallel uploads" for higher speed (android bug)
 * Android-Firefox: takes a while to select files (their fix for ☝️)
 * Desktop-Firefox: ~~may use gigabytes of RAM if your files are massive~~ *seems to be OK now*
-* Desktop-Firefox: may stop you from deleting files you've uploaded until you visit `about:memory` and click `Minimize memory usage`
+* Desktop-Firefox: [may stop you from unplugging USB flashdrives](https://bugzilla.mozilla.org/show_bug.cgi?id=1792598) until you visit `about:memory` and click `Minimize memory usage`

 server-os-specific:
 * RHEL8 / Rocky8: you can run copyparty using `/usr/libexec/platform-python`